 The nature park is not too far away from civilization and you can enjoy a nice walk or Jog amid the pine trees, providing you shade.

-5. Shiv Mandir Manikaran.
 Shiv Mandir in Manikaran towers above everything else at 1760 meters.
 Apart from the fact that it is an ancient temple, it is also known for its hot water springs and the landscape which is surrounded by mountains.
-Shiv Mandir is one of the prominent tourist places in Kasol but it further comes into limelight when thousands of devotees visit during Mahashivratri.
+Shiv Mandir is one of the prominent tourist places in Kasol but it further comes into the limelight when thousands of devotees visit during Mahashivratri.

-Trekking, waterfalls, rivers, jungles animals, camping lie in waiting to be indulged in here.
+Trekking, waterfalls, rivers, jungle animals, camping lie in waiting to be indulged in here.
 The Valley does render a feeling of eternal bliss.

 By Air.
 There are direct flights between metropolitan cities and Kulu Manali Airport called Bhuntar.
 From Bhuntar Airport, it is just 40 km to Kasol by road and takes hardly 90 minutes.